Nothing beats a big o’ cup of coffee to give me a warm hug no matter what the time of day.

 There was a period of time however, after leaving University and getting a proper job, that I put my relationship on hold with my favourite drink and switched to decaf, it saddens me to say.

-Because, coffee although delicious can have some damaging side effects if relied on too much I began to realise, just like alcohol and smoking for example.
+Because, coffee although delicious can have some damaging side effects if relied on too much I began to realise.
 Coffee is packed full of caffeine (of course we all know that) so you might notice over a period of time that you experience increased levels of stress, nervousness, insomnia, an irregular heartbeat and even nausea if you’re not careful.

-So, you can see why coffee might not be for everyone.
-And actually, if you’ve been thriving off of coffee for quite a long period of time you might not even know that your stress levels at work for example might be effected because of your beloved drink, which I learnt during 2015 in my first job after University.
+I suppose, if you’ve been thriving off of coffee for quite a long period of time you might not even know that your stress levels at work for example might be effected because of your beloved drink, which I learnt during 2015.

 My job at the time (working in a fast paced called center) was kinda mad but, I loved it.
 Yet, I began to notice that after having a coffee or two I would become more nervous and began to stutter on the phone to a customer.
 I didn’t feel more anxious in myself personally but when I thought back to before I’d had my morning coffee vs after, my telephone manner was different and not in a good way.
 Obviously coffee wasn’t agreeing with me at the time and I wanted to feel more confident and capable to do my job well.